MakeSchool-Tutorials/Habitual-Swift4/P07-Adding-a-Collection-View/content.md

 slug: creating-habits-habitual
 ---

 Our app so far looks to have many of the barebones components that we need to at least show our habits.
 However, how can we show off our habits without creating them first?
-Lets do that now!
+Let's do that now!

 # Outline

-First, when we are going through the process of creating the habit, we will select an image that we want to represent our images
+First, when we are going through the process of creating the habit, we will select an image that represents the habit.

-To do this, we will setup a new view controller that will house a collection view and each cell will be an image view that contains a picture of a possible habit.
+To do this, we will setup a new view controller that will have a collection view and each cell will be an image with some icon representing a habit.

-Next, we will allow our users to select an image from the collection view of their choosing and that image will be highlighted
+Next, we will allow our users to select an image from the collection view.
+This image will be highlighted.

 Lastly, once the user is done with selecting their image, we will have a button that will allow them to pick a photo and to transition to the confirmation screen.

-Lets get to it!

 ## Creating the New ViewController